-In this blog, we will discuss the definition of silos of data, What negative impact they have on your organization.
+In this blog, we will discuss the definition of data silos, What negative impact they have on your organization.
 We also learn how you can break down silos.

 What are data silos?

-People have been criticizing silos of data for a long time because they hurt the quality of data and make it harder to get work done.
-Many businesses can see that they limit visibility across different verticals and make it harder to make decisions based on good information.
+People have been criticizing data silos for a long time because they hurt the quality of data and make it harder to get work done.
+Many businesses can see that they limit visibility across different verticals, making decisions harder based on good information.

 The negative impact of data silos

 A data silo is islands of data that are separated from each other, which makes it hard to get the data out and use it.
 When you have silos of data, you can’t see all of your company’s data at once or analyze it completely.
 We will explore some negative impacts of these below:

 Fragmented information and ideas come from data silos

 It makes looking at data as a whole hard because they create disconnected views.
 When your teams’ information and ideas are scattered, it’s natural that their decisions won’t be well thought out.